pebble-tree/node-foundationdb/README.md

 ```

 The db helper functions always return a promise, wheras many of the transaction functions are syncronous (eg *set*, *clear*, etc).

+Using methods directly on the database object may seem lighter weight than creating a transaction, but these calls still create and commit transactions internally.
+If you do more than one database operation when processing an event, wrapping those operations in an explicit fdb transaction will be safer *and* more efficient at runtime.

 ### Getting values